Visiting the Statue of Liberty: What you need to know

 (Also included with Crown Tickets and Monument Access)

 Access to the Statue grounds includes your ferry trip to and from the islands, as well as admission to the Ellis Island Immigration Museum.
 Once you arrive, take your time exploring your surroundings with the included audio tour.
-Both islands offer free Ranger tours as well, and of course, plan to take advantage of the many scenic photo opportunities you’ll have.
+Both islands offer free Ranger tours as well, and of course, plan to take advantage of the many scenic photo opportunities you'll have.
+Both tours are a great activity to do with kids.

 Statue Cruises has two departure locations you can choose from: Battery Park in Manhattan or Liberty State Park in New Jersey.
 You may depart from and return to different locations.
 However, keep in mind that once you return to either Battery Park or Liberty State Park, you may not re-board the ferry.